MicrosoftDocs/azure-stack-docs/azure-stack/partner/azure-stack-vaas-validate-oem-package.md

 ---
-title: Validate original equipment manufacturer (OEM) packages in Azure Stack Validation as a Service
+title: Validate original equipment manufacturer (OEM) packages in Azure Stack Hub Validation as a Service
 description: Learn how to validate original equipment manufacturer (OEM) packages with Validation as a Service.
 author: mattbriggs